joshfire/woodman/README.md

 Do you feel like contributing to the code of Woodman?
 Even better!
 The best way forward would be to fork the repository, commit the changes in the forked version and send a pull request.
 Please note the [MIT License](#license).

 Is documentation your thing?
-Awesome as well!
+Awesome!
 Please get in touch through the [issue tracking system](https://github.com/joshfire/woodman/issues) on GitHub with suggestions to turn the documentation into a pleasant read.
 Translations welcome as well.

 ## About